KMR-zoar/sotm2017ideas/venue/venue.md

 # Venue
 ## Conference &ndash; August 18 - 20
 ### Aizu Wakamatsu City Culture Center
-Aizuwakamatsu City Culture Center ‐ 14-52, Jotomachi The Aizuwakamatsu City Culture Center is a facility built for various cultural activities.
+Aizuwakamatsu City Culture Center ‐ 14-52, Jotomachi, Aizuwakamatsu, Fukushima, Japan The Aizuwakamatsu City Culture Center is a facility built for various cultural activities.
 The facility is built on the territory of Tsurugajo castle(As know as Aizuwakamatsu castle) which is a symbol of Fukushima Pref.
 The castle was the stage of the Boshin war, one of the incident in Japanese history.
-Immortal castle that endured the fierce attack for a month, and that has sad stories of young samurai team.
+Immortal castle that endured the fierce attack for a month, and that has sad stories of young samurai team(as know as Byakkotai).
 [City Culture Center Web](http://aizu-bunka.jp/bunse/)

 ## Public transport